android-async-http/android-async-http/index.md

 - Requests use a **threadpool** to cap concurrent resource usage
 - GET/POST **params builder** (RequestParams)
 - **Multipart file uploads** with no additional third party libraries
+- **Streamed JSON uploads** with no additional libraries
+- Handling circular and relative redirects
-- Tiny size overhead to your application, only **25kb** for everything
+- Tiny size overhead to your application, only **90kb** for everything
 - Automatic smart **request retries** optimized for spotty mobile connections
 - Automatic **gzip** response decoding support for super-fast requests
-- Binary file (images etc) downloading with `BinaryHttpResponseHandler`
+- Binary protocol communication with `BinaryHttpResponseHandler`
 - Built-in response parsing into **JSON**  with `JsonHttpResponseHandler`
+- Saving response directly into file with `FileAsyncHttpResponseHandler`
 - **Persistent cookie store**, saves cookies into your app's SharedPreferences
+- Integration with Jackson JSON, Gson or other JSON (de)serializing libraries with `BaseJsonHttpResponseHandler`
+- Support for SAX parser with `SaxAsyncHttpResponseHandler`
+- Support for languages and content encodings, not just UTF-8

 Used in Production By Top Apps and Developers
 ---------------------------------------------